 One final tip about space travel: Auto-navigation using the map is not perfect.
 Often you have to manually fly towards an object in space to get close enough to actually be offered to beam down onto the planet.
 E.g. near Earth, you can immediately beam to the academy, but have to fly close to the space station to be offered to beam over to the Dock.
 Also, sometimes auto-navigation will leave you right below a star system in space, and you’ll have to fly up to be offered to enter the system.

-Inventory, Skills and Ranks
+Skills and Ranks

 As you execute missions, you will earn skill points.
 At certain amounts of skill points, you automatically advance to the next level.
 The rank and level for your character are displayed in the upper left.
 You can click that box to see what ranks you can still achieve, and what benefits go along with it:

 One of the benefits, for example, is that you occasionally get a new (additional!) ship.
 So don’t think you have to spend money on ships right away.
+Wait until you hit final rank.

 Skill points are also the “currency” you use to buy abilities for your character, your ship and the bridge crew.
 You can simply use the little arrows to “spend” skill points to make yourself better at a certain ability.
 There are mouse-over popups that tell you all the details.